MR901/resume/how_to.md

 If you want to use it locally, you should clone this repository then just like deploying a regular Jekyll website.

+For Dev Container and native Jekyll steps, see `README.md` (Local Preview section).

 ### Customization

 + `_data/data.yml`: All the resume content.